process-engine/documentation/andere-themen/stack/basic-concepts/identity-access-management.md

 ### Action

-An action is an optional element of the claim and has to be the last segment of the claim.
 Eine Aktion ist ein optionales Element des Claims und muss das letzte Segment des Claims sein.

 Es kann einer der folgenden Werte sein: